METHOD

 By MingShu · · Updated

-If you searched BaZi, the Four Pillars of Destiny (八字), or how birth date and hour feed Chinese naming, this article is the bridge: from the family's "what hour was the baby born?" to the eight-character chart namers read before they balance Wu Xing in the characters you carry.
+If you searched BaZi, Four Pillars, Eight Characters, or whether a BaZi chart requires your birth date, time, and place, this article is the practical bridge: from the family's "what hour was the baby born?" to the eight-character chart namers read before they balance Wu Xing in the characters you carry.

 When a child is born in a traditional Chinese family, the first question is not "How much does the baby weigh?"
 It is: "What hour was the baby born?"
 Because in China, the exact moment of birth is not merely a record — it is a key that unlocks an elemental map of the child's nature.